vgrazi/contract-driven-development/script.md

-"# contract-driven-development"
+# contract-driven-development
-The goal is to change the provider contract, which originally accepts a date String in the form 2019-08-29, to the new state which accepts an date as seconds since epoch
+The goal is to change the provider contract, which originally accepts a date String in the form 2019-08-29, to the new state which accepts a date as seconds since epoch

+## We will change the request date from string to long
+### Summary
+01. Show tests pass
+ok, so now consumer talks to provider, says we want to start giving long dates instead of String Provider says, no problem, we'll take care of it before you know it!
+02. Modify Consumer request and controller to use Long instead of String
+03. Consumer tests unexpectedly still pass, because we are stubbing Now all of the consumer tests still pass, let's look at the tests and see why Ok, so now it's time to do some soul searching, and introduce contracts!
+04. Introduce Maven dependencies in both providers and consumer and add stub runner to Consumer test
+05. Display contracts
+06. Generate provider side stubs mvn clean install -DskipTests
+07. (Display the stubs)
+08. Consumer tests now fail - show stub runner output
+09. Correct contracts; generate provider side stubs
+10. Consumer tests should now pass
+11. Provider tests should now fail
+12. Fix provider impl, including removing date conversion in controller
+13. Provider tests should now pass

-There are two main branches... master and date-string date-string is the starting state, with endpoints mocked with Mockito, no contracts, and dates as strings master is the target state with dates as longs, and using contracts
+There are two main branches... master and date-string.

+date-string is the starting state, with endpoints mocked with Mockito, no contracts, and dates as strings master is the target state with dates as longs, and using contracts